ulthiel/Champ/Readme.md

 > IsModule(H,M);
 true

-//Let's compute the a basis of the submodule of M spanned by the 16-th basis
+//Let's compute a basis of the submodule of M spanned by the 16-th basis
 //vector of M (which is x1*x2^3 \otimes e2), where e2 is the second basis
 //vector of the W-representation rho):
 > Spin(M, M.16);